vtexdocs/help-center-content/docs/en/tutorials/Beta/Shipping Beta/operational-capacity-beta.md

 subcategoryId: 13sVE3TApOK1C8jMVLTJRh
 ---

 >ℹ️ This feature is in beta, which means that we are working to improve it.
+If you have any questions, please contact <a href= "https://help.vtex.com/en/support">our Support</a>.

-To use **Operational Capability (Beta)**, fill out the [contact form](https://docs.google.com/forms/d/e/1FAIpQLScgmHPJEnVfd1EK9znevW-bcdxL2WVqzNZdrwri9auKayZDJA/viewform).
-To use the feature, it is required to have [franchise accounts](https://help.vtex.com/en/tutorial/o-que-e-conta-franquia--kWQC6RkFSCUFGgY5gSjdl) associated with the [main account](https://help.vtex.com/en/tracks/trilha-da-loja-vtex--eSDNk26pdvemF3XKM0nK9/4yPqZQyj0t675QpcG7H6yl#vtex-account-types).
+>⚠️ To use the feature, it is required to have [franchise accounts](https://help.vtex.com/en/tutorial/o-que-e-conta-franquia--kWQC6RkFSCUFGgY5gSjdl) associated with the [main account](https://help.vtex.com/en/tracks/trilha-da-loja-vtex--eSDNk26pdvemF3XKM0nK9/4yPqZQyj0t675QpcG7H6yl#vtex-account-types).

 The **Operational Capacity** page allows you to manage the sellers' capacity to receive and handle the store's orders to optimize your logistics network.
 You can monitor the order allocation between sellers and perform [actions](#acoes-na-pagina-de-detalhes-do-seller) to improve order allocation between them.